 In this post, we took an in-depth look into the world our kids live in today.

-With 3 kids, my wife and I have been there!
+With 3 kids, my wife and I have been there, on top of my working with hundreds of kids each week in my day job!
 How can I help?